-So, the buildings not built yet, but you really want to start capturing leads and telling the story NOW!
+So, the buildings not built yet, but you really want to start capturing leads and storytelling NOW!
 What can you do?
-One of the most important times to tell the story of your apartment community is before it’s even built — that’s where the ‘Coming Soon Video’ shines.
+One of the most important times to begin storytelling of your apartment community is before it’s even built — that’s where the ‘Coming Soon Video’ shines.
 The minute you have a lead capturing landing page live for your new development, adding video content will increase conversion rates by 80%.

 There are incredibly cool ways to show off the personality of your apartment homes once everything is finished and ready to go, but there are also plenty of creative ways to show it off before the construction is done.
 In fact, our production team loves the challenge of telling the story without showing video of the completed amenities and apartment homes.

-There are a couple basic rules we try to follow when creating, what we refer to as a “Coming Soon” video.
+There are a couple basic rules we try to follow in the storytelling process, what we refer to as a “Coming Soon” video.

 Don’t Focus on What Isn’t There; Focus On What Is